-Architectural assistance is predicated on the notion that our buildings are, for better or worse, our partners.
-We feel joy when we find just the right room or the right apartment, the right house or the right neighborhood to call our own.
-Conversely, we know genuine sadness when we must, for whatever reason, leave behind a space to which we felt a strong connection.
-We feel discomfort when we are forced to inhabit a space or a live in a neighborhood that isn’t “right for us” or is devoid of even a single quality we consider beautiful.
-We know excitement when introducing a new space to family and friends.
-And the most fortunate among us know what it is to search, in what feels like an obsessive way, for the “right space,” to find it, and then to realize how much life has changed because we are no longer looking, and have confidence we will never have to look again.
+Architectural assistance is rooted in the notion that our buildings are, for better or worse, our partners.
+We feel actual joy when we find just the right neighborhood, or the right house, the right apartment, or even the right room to call our own.
+Conversely, we know genuine sadness when we must, for whatever reason, part with a space to which we felt a strong connection.
+We know discomfort and dysfunction when we are forced to inhabit a space or a live in a neighborhood that isn’t “right for us,” lacks the qualities we consider beautiful or fails to reflect any of the values we feel are important.
+We feel incredible excitement when introducing a new space to family and friends.
+And the most fortunate among us know what it is to search, in what feels like an obsessive way, for the “right space,” to find it, and then to realize how much life has changed because we are no longer looking and have confidence we will never have to look again.

-Architectural assistance is about helping each other create a built environment that is a beautiful partner that speaks to us of order, serenity, playfulness, grace, balance, intelligence and ambition.
-It is about helping each other find the beauty or the potential for beauty that exists in the spaces and the neighborhoods we already inhabit and about helping each other make a positive impact on or expand the sense of psychological shelter our built environment can provide.
+Architectural assistance is about helping each other create a built environment that is a beautiful partner.
+One that meets our architectural needs.
+One that speaks to us of order, serenity, playfulness, grace, balance, intelligence and ambition.
+It is about helping each other find the beauty or the potential for beauty that exists in the spaces and the neighborhoods we already inhabit and about helping each other expand the sense of psychological shelter our built environment can provide.

-In addition to being a forum for discussion about why making space for beauty is both relevant and reasonable such a space must also provide actual programs and services that promote and strengthen our ability to do the making.
+In addition to serving as a forum for discussion about why making space for beauty is both relevant and reasonable The Center also houses actual programs and services that promote and strengthen our ability to do the making.

 With regard to making, The Center makes the following assumptions: